Read time : 9 min

 Make your site easy to navigate.
 Use logical category pages that clearly connect to product pages, which helps Google understand your content and makes the site simple for visitors to use.

-• Create 10X content
+• Create genuinely useful content

 • Use long-tail keywords